-Some of the places I have regularly visited since I’ve been staying in the county of Conwy, North Wales are designated as Local Nature Reserves (LNRs).
-In this particular area they are areas that have historically been well-used by local people, as well as by folk visiting or holidaying in the area that have been taken over and re-labelled as Local Nature Reserves (LNR).
-I was unsure as to what an LNR actually is and the aims and objectives behind their establishment and maintenance.
+Many of the public places I regularly visit in my adopted home county of Conwy, North Wales are designated as Local Nature Reserves (LNRs).
+All are areas that have historically been well-used by local people, as well as by those visiting or holidaying in the area.

 “Local Nature Reserves (LNRs) are for both people and wildlife.
 They are places with wildlife or geological features that are of special interest locally.
 They offer people special opportunities to study or learn about nature or simply to enjoy it.”